Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Experiments and Evaluation

-To investigate the performance of the proposed weakly-supervised ICH segmentation method using our new HGI-SAM technique, in addition to the approaches from our previous publication \citep{rasoulian2022weakly}, we also implemented two baseline models, including a fully supervised U-Net and a similar weakly supervised segmentation method based on binary ICH detection using class activation maps from Grad-CAM.
+To investigate the performance of the proposed weakly-supervised ICH segmentation method using our new HGI-SAM technique, in addition to the approaches from our previous publication \citep{rasoulian2022weakly}, we also implemented three baseline models, including a fully supervised U-Net, a fully supervised Swin-UNETR, and a similar weakly supervised segmentation method based on binary ICH detection using class activation maps from Grad-CAM.
 To facilitate the discussion of these methods, we refer the weakly supervised segmentation techniques with Grad-CAM, self-attention maps in multi-label learning (ICH subtyping), self-attention maps in binary ICH detection, and head-wise gradient-infused self-attention maps in binary ICH detection as Swin-Grad-CAM, Swin-SAM Multi-label, Swin-SAM Binary, and Swin-HGI-SAM, respectively.
-For all Swin-based methods, the DL models were trained using the RSNA ICH CT dataset \citep{flanders2020construction}, which contains 752,803 CT slices, with each slice annotated with ICH subtypes, and tested with the PhysioNet CT dataset \citep{hssayeni2020intracranial} that has 2,814 CT slices with both manual ICH segmentation and ICH subtypes.
-For each CT slice, brain, subdural and bone windows created using the suggested parameters provided in the relevant data publications \citep{hssayeni2020intracranial, flanders2020construction} were stacked to create a three-channel image, downsampled to 384×384 pixels, and normalized using min-max scaling to the range of [0,1].
-Here, The training dataset (RSNA2019 ICH) was randomly split into 90\% and 10\% for the training and validation sets.
-For the fully-supervised U-Net, a five-fold cross-validation was used to build and test the model using only the PhysioNet CT data.
-Finally, all our networks were trained on a desktop computer with an Intel Core i9 CPU and an NVIDIA GeForce RTX 3090 GPU with 24 GB of memory.
-The model training details of different segmentation techniques and the evaluation metrics are provided in the following sections.
+All our networks were trained on a desktop computer with an Intel Core i9 CPU and an NVIDIA GeForce RTX 3090 GPU with 24 GB of memory.
+The following sections provide detailed information about the dataset, model training techniques for various segmentation methods, and evaluation metrics.